miademirdal/miademirdal/README.md

 # 💫 About Me:
 Hello!
-My name is Mia Demirdal and I am a second-year Computer Science major at Suffolk University!<br>I am currently working on my studies and my own personal projects that I will upload soon!<br>
+My name is Mia Demirdal and I am a Computer Science student at Wentworth IT!<br>I am currently working on my studies and my own personal projects that I will upload!<br>

 ## 🌐 Socials: